rust-lang/nomicon/src/races.md

 println!("{}", data[idx.load(Ordering::SeqCst)]);
 ```

-We can cause a data race if we instead do the bound check in advance, and then
+We can cause a race condition to violate memory safety if we instead do the bound
-unsafely access the data with an unchecked value:
+check in advance, and then unsafely access the data with an unchecked value:

 ```rust,no_run
 use std::thread;